strata-org/jverify/docs/guide/src/partial_verification.md

     // Because this method is not verified,
     // we can not assume an empty precondition,
-    // so this method missing a precondition void zaz() {
+    // so this method missing is a precondition void zaz() {
         // body
     }